-(ii) Liquidity Risk
+Liquidity Risk

 Liquidity Risk is the risk that the Group will encounter difficulty in meeting financial obligations due to shortage of funds.
-The Group's approach to managing liquidity risk is to ensure that it will always have sufficient liquidity to meet its liabilities when they are due and this is done by primarily investing in highly liquid investments and maintaining a significant amount of cash and cash equivalents and pre-terminable investments in its portfolio.
-(2011 Management Report, pp. 90)
+The Group's approach to managing liquidity risk is to ensure that it will always have sufficient liquid investments and maintaining a significant amount of cash and cash equivalents and pre-terminable investments in its portfolio.
+(2014 Management Report, pp. 93)

-(iii) Market Risks
+Market Risks

-This is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
+Market risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
 The Group's activities expose it primarily to the financial risk of changes in interest rates, foreign currency exchange rates and equity prices.
 There has been no change in the Group's exposure to market risks or the manner in which it manages and measures that risk.
+(2014 Management Report pp. 94)

-(iii.1) Interest Rate risk: The Group derives majority of its revenue from interest-bearing placements and bonds.
-Thus, the Group is subject to financial risk arising from changes in interest rates.
+a.
+Interest Rate risk: Cash flow interest rate risk is the risk that the future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
+Fair value interest rate risk is the risk that the fair value of a financial instrument will fluctuate due to changes in market interest rates.
+The Group derives majority of its revenue from interest-bearing placements and bonds.
+Accordingly, the Group is subject to financial risk arising from changes in interest rates.
 The Group manages interest rate risk by investing mainly on fixed coupon bonds and other investments.
 By doing so, the Group is assured of future interest revenues from such investments.
-Since investment is on fixed coupon interest bonds, the Group is not exposed significantly to cash flow interest rate risk.
-(See 2011 Management Report, pp. 91-92)
+Since the Group invests on fixed coupon interest bonds and other investments, the Group is not exposed significantly to cash flow interest rate risk.
+(2014 Management Report, pp. 94)

-(iii.2) Foreign Currency risk: In the normal course of business, the Group enters into transactions denominated in US dollar and other foreign currencies.
+- b.
+Foreign Currency risk: In the normal course of business, the Group enters into transactions denominated in US dollar and other foreign currencies.
 AS a result, the Group is subject to transaction and translation exposures resulting from currency exchange rate fluctuations.
 The Group regularly monitors outstanding financial assets and liabilities in foreign currencies and maintains them at a level responsive to the current exchange rates so as to minimize the risks related to these foreign currency denominated assets and liabilities.
-The Group has no foreign currency denominated monetary liabilities as of 31 December 2011.
-(See 2011 Management Report, pp. 92-93)

-(iii.3) Equity Price risk: The equity price risk exposure arises from the Group's financial assets at FVPL and investments in AFS equity securities.
-For investments in Philippine equities, majority of funds are invested in equities listed in the PSE.
+The Group has no foreign currency denominated monetary liabilities as of 31 December 2014.
+(2014 Management Report, pp. 95-96) - c.
+Equity Price risk: The equity price risk is the risk that the fair values of equities decrease as a result of changes in the levels of the equity indices and the values of individual stocks.
+The equity price risk exposure arises from the Group's financial assets at FVPL and investments in AFS equity securities.
+For investments in Philippine equities, majority of fund are invested in equities listed in the PSE.
 The Group measures the sensitivity of its equity securities by using PSE, NYSE, and HKEx indices fluctuations and its effects to respective share prices.
-(See 2011 Management Report, pp. 94)
+(2014 Management Report, pp. 97)